Cart»

 DOZEN

 From a small sub region of the northern Barossa Valley called Ebenezer.
 The viticulture is standard single wire, with permanent arm and rod and spur.
 Plantings aged sixty to eighty years are trained onto a trellis for ease of pruning, harvest and disease/ frost control.
 Vines are subject to smart canopy management, daily monitoring of fruit quality and flavour development is essential.
 Parcels are harvested separately in short breaks.
-Glaetzer know that Grenache does not handle oak well, choosing to ferment and mature the Grenache in tank to retain freshness and animation of fruit.
-The Shiraz component is aged fourteen months in a selection of two to three year old French and American oak barrels.
-Alcohol 15.1%
+Glaetzer know that Grenache does not handle oak well, choosing to vinify and mature the Grenache in fermenters to retain freshness and animation of fruit.
+The Shiraz component is aged sixteen months in a selection of two to three year old French and American oak hogsheads.

-Deep garnet colour.
-Rich, peppery old vine Shiraz dominates and adds weight, texture and fleshy richness to the palate.
-A hint of of dark cherry from the Grenache contributes an attractive floral lift to the nose, bringing complex tannins and fresh acidity to the mix.
-The palate is rich and full yet supple and fresh.
-Shiraz provides backbone, body and flesh, Grenache adding soft, vibrant juiciness.
+Deep garnet red.
+Rich, peppery old vine Shiraz dominates, a hint of of dark cherry from the Grenache contributes an attractive floral lift to the nose.
+The palate is rich and full yet supple and fresh, Shiraz provides backbone, body and flesh, Grenache brings complex tannins and fresh acidity, while adding soft, vibrant juiciness.
 Textural tannin components are supported by lively notes of plum and hints of cassis.
-Very approachable in it's youth, Wallace combines the best to create a spicy, savoury, food friendly wine.

 Winemaking patriarch Colin Glaetzer established his own label to create wines he's passionate about - limited quantities of benchmark Barossa Valley reds